open-guides/og-aws/README.md

 	-	[CodeCommit](https://aws.amazon.com/codecommit/): Git service.
 You’re probably already using GitHub or your own solution ([Stackshare](http://stackshare.io/stackups/github-vs-bitbucket-vs-aws-codecommit) has informal stats).
 	-	🕍[CodePipeline](https://aws.amazon.com/codepipeline/): Continuous integration.
 You likely have another solution already.
 	-	🕍[CodeDeploy](https://aws.amazon.com/codedeploy/): Deployment of code to EC2 servers.
 Again, you likely have another solution.
 	-	🕍[OpsWorks](https://aws.amazon.com/opsworks/): Management of your deployments using Chef or (as of November 2017) Puppet Enterprise.
-While Chef is popular, it seems few people use OpsWorks, since it involves going in on a whole different code deployment framework.
 -	[AWS in Plain English](https://www.expeditedssl.com/aws-in-plain-english) offers more friendly explanation of what all the other different services are.

 ### Tools and Services Market Landscape